arunviswanathan91/arunviswanathan91/README.md

 ---

 ## What I work on
-CUrrently working on pancreatic ductal adenocarcinoma (PDAC) - specifically how STAT3 loss reshapes the tumour microenvironment in obese mice.
-The short version: I planned, then i failed so i resort to biomics data.
+Currently working on pancreatic ductal adenocarcinoma (PDAC) - specifically how STAT3 loss reshapes the tumour microenvironment in obese mice.
+The short version: I planned, then i failed so i resort to biomics data then fail again.

 - GeoMx spatial transcriptomics
 - LC-MS/MS proteomics